chloeyyao/BeRealClone/README.md

 Submitted by: **Chloe Yao**

-**Name of your app** is an app that allows users to post and see other users' posts.
+**BeReal Clone** is an app that allows users to post and see other users' posts.

 Time spent: **2.5** hours spent in total